digicatapult/sqnc-process-management/README.md

     }
   ],
   "FixedOutputMetadataValueType": [
-    // the same restriction can be added multiple times with different values {
+    // the same restriction type can be added multiple times with different values {
       "index": 0,
       "metadataKey": "SomeMetadataKey",